josephluck/sparkdown/README.md

 ### Directories & Menu

-Sparkdown will create a sitemap / menu for you.
+Sparkdown will create a menu for you.
 It's always visible on desktop screens, and tucks away behind a button on mobile.

-Directories can be used as a makeshift category system.
-Markdown files that are placed inside a directory will be placed inside a menu item with the same name as the directory itself.
+Directories can be used as a makeshift category system to nest pages.
+Markdown files that are placed inside a directory will be placed inside a menu item who's title is the name of the directory.
 For example, consider the following directory structure:

 ```bash
 src/index.md